jinggz/Master-Thesis-EAL/README.md

-# Fine-tuned Entity Aspect Linking System (Repo for my master thesis)
+#  Entity Aspect Linking System (Repo for my master thesis)

 ##This repository is used to put my source code of experiments for my master thesis.